denizberfinkarakoc/denizberfinkarakoc.github.io/_pages/research.md

 ## Mapping U.S. agri-food flows on multi-modal transportation infrastructure

 <!-- <p style="text-align: justify"> -->
-<b>Currently, I leveraged my experience in data analytics, network science, and geographic information science and developed a unified framework to map U.S. domestic, import, and export food flows on multi-modal transportation infrastructure. </b>
+<b>Currently, I leveraged my experience in data analytics, network science, and geographic information science and to map U.S. food flows on multi-modal transportation infrastructure. </b>

-In this study, I will evaluate how the load of agri-food supply chains change by flow type and transportation mode.
+In this study, through developing a unified framework, I will evaluate the load of agri-food supply chains by flow type on multiple transportation modes.
 Further, I will assess the efficiency vs. adaptability against disruptions balance among inland highways, railways, and waterways within the U.S. using econometrics and complex network science.
 My findings will illuminate the real-world implications of cost vs. benefit in agri-food flow network resilience.
+This study is soon to be submitted.
 <!-- </p> -->

 ## Optimization of national grain imports to balance risk vs. return